 It’s just that the person on the other end of the email isn’t who they claim to be, and their aim is to lure the recipient into revealing sensitive information or making payments to accounts secretly controlled by the fraudsters.
 And those actions can come with a steep price tag.

-As it stands now, a typical BEC campaign has a success rate of 3.7% and will snare its first victim in just under four minutes.
+A typical BEC campaign has a success rate of 3.7% and will snare its first victim in just under four minutes.
 In fact, BEC attacks can score $130,000 or more, according to CNBC.
-But it can climb much higher.
-As we discussed in part two of this series, there’s reason to believe that the $80 million heist at the Central Bank of Bangladesh in 2016 started with BEC attacks on low- to mid-level bank employees.
+But it can climb much higher—there’s reason to believe that the $80 million heist at the Central Bank of Bangladesh in 2016 started with BEC attacks on low- to mid-level bank employees.

-Given the fact that so many data breaches begin with email, BEC and other advanced email threats may figure into as much as $4 trillion in worldwide losses from cybercrime in 2018.
-So who wouldn’t want to hit back hard?
+Given the fact that so many data breaches begin with email, BEC and other advanced email threats may figure into as much as $5 trillion in worldwide damages annually.
+With numbers like these, who wouldn’t want to hit back hard?

-Because of the sophisticated identity deception employed by today’s criminal networks, it’s very easy to end up targeting an innocent third party with your counterstrikes such as malware meant to take down their operations.
-Even when successful, it can end up just making the criminals set on waging an all-out war on your organization, creating far more trouble than it’s worth.
+Because of the sophisticated identity deception employed by today’s criminal networks, it’s very easy to end up targeting an innocent third party with your counterstrikes, including malware meant to take down their operations.
+Even when successful, it can end up just making the criminals set on waging an all-out war on your organization—creating far more trouble than it’s worth.

-Within active defense, however, lay a full spectrum of activities ranging from low-risk efforts that include such things as information sharing, honeypots, and intelligence gathering on the dark web.
-On the higher-impact, higher-risk end of the spectrum, activities can include botnet takedowns, white-hat ransomware, rescue missions to recover assets and more.
+Within active defense, however, lies a full spectrum of activities ranging from low-risk efforts that include such things as information sharing, honeypots, and intelligence gathering on the dark web and higher-impact activities that include botnet takedowns, white-hat ransomware, rescue missions to recover assets, and more.